piotryordanov/Digital-Garden/content/xikhdqga.md

 That is true for both happy as well as sad emotions.

 The Samurai is thus invited to study patience.
 To examine how these emotions rise and fall.
-To the experienced eye, they are obviously in charge of their life.
+To the experienced eye, they are clearly in charge of their life.

 This is exactly what happens during mindfulness meditation where both good and bad emotions challenge the focus on the breath.